 The spiritual growth I experienced as a result of having a chronically ill child far outweighs the struggles of his illness.
 If I could choose to give back diabetes and with it the blessings and lessons that came with it, I’m not sure I would.
 It was through that devastating trial that I learned so much about the amazing God we serve.

 When hardship hits and God doesn’t remove it, consider whether or not your greatest need is actually to walk through that trial and grow in your faith.

 It’s not easy to move forward when God has said no to our prayers.
 But He doesn’t leave us on our own.
 He walks with us through every situation in life, including those difficult seasons that bring such tremendous spiritual growth.
 When God says no, we can step forward in faith, trusting that He has something else prepared for us.
 And we do that by continuing to study Scripture, meeting with our local church fellowship, and spending time in prayer.

 When God says no to our prayers, it can shake our faith at first.
 It may even seem like He is being unkind or unloving.
 But just as I knew that the best thing for my little boy was to hurt him with injections and IVs, so too our loving Heavenly Father knows that sometimes, suffering is what’s best.
 While it’s not pleasant at the time, it’s often in those difficult seasons when we grow the most in our faith.
 We will be able to look back and say, “Thank You, Lord, for saying no.”

-Julie Varner is wife to Jon and mama to their four (soon to be five) spark plugs, the oldest of whom has Type 1 Diabetes.
+Julie Varner is wife to Jon and mama to their five spark plugs, the oldest of whom has Type 1 Diabetes.
 When not homeschooling the kids, she blogs at The Hallway Initiative, where she seeks to offer Biblical encouragement to Christian women in seasons of struggle.